rollup/rollup/docs/01-command-line-reference.md

 rollup -i input.js -f es -p node-resolve -p commonjs,json
 ```

-By default, plugins that export functions will be called with no argument to create the plugin.
+By default, plugin functions be called with no argument to create the plugin.
 You can however pass a custom argument as well:

 ```
 rollup -i input.js -f es -p 'terser={output: {beautify: true, indent_level: 2}}'